-Elsewhere in America, the central bank of Mexico will probably slash interest rates by 50 bps when it meets on Thursday, while policymakers in Peru are seen holding rates at a record low.
-Key data to follow include Canada manufacturing sales and housing starts; Mexico industrial output; Brazil retail sales; Peru monthly GDP figures and unemployment rate; and Argentina inflation rate.
+Elsewhere in America, the Bank of Canada will probably leave monetary policy unchanged when it meets on Wednesday.
+Other key data to follow include Canada housing starts, ADP Employment Change and final readings of manufacturing and wholesale sales; Brazil business morale; Peru monthly GDP figures and unemployment rate; and Argentina inflation rate.

 Across the Atlantic, the UK will publish the jobs report alongside June’s inflation data, producer prices and retail price index.
 Figures from the ONS are expected to show the unemployment rate remained the lowest since the June-August 2020 period while wage growth is seen at a record high.
 Elsewhere in Europe, updated reports on inflation will be released for the Eurozone, Germany, France, Italy and several smaller countries.
 Other data to follow include: the Eurozone balance of trade and industrial production; and Germany wholesale prices.
 Also, the Central Bank of Turkey is seen leaving its benchmark interest rate steady when it meets on Wednesday.